Santa Fe Pro Musica Staff

 Artistic Director

 Violinist and composer Colin Jacobsen is “one of the most interesting figures on the classical music scene” (Washington Post).
 Since the early 2000s, Jacobsen has forged an intriguing path in the cultural landscape of our time, collaborating with an astonishingly wide range of artists across diverse traditions and disciplines while constantly looking for new ways to connect with audiences.
 For his work as a founding member of two game-changing, audience-expanding ensembles—the string quartet Brooklyn Rider and orchestra The Knights—Jacobsen was selected from among the nation’s top visual, performing, media, and literary artists to receive a prestigious and substantial United States Artists Fellowship.
 He is also active as an Avery Fisher Career Grant-winning soloist and has toured with Silkroad since its founding by cellist Yo-Yo Ma in 2000 at Tanglewood.
-Starting in the 2022/23 season, Jacobsen assumes the position of Artistic Director of Santa Fe Pro Musica, an organization with which he has had a fruitful long term association as a guest soloist and leader.
+Starting in the 2022–23 season, Jacobsen assumed the position of Artistic Director of Santa Fe Pro Musica, an organization with which he has had a fruitful long-term association as a guest soloist and leader.
 Learn more.

 Thomas O’Connor

-Music Director Emeritus and Conductor Laureate
+Music Director Emeritus, & Conductor Laureate

 Tom has nurtured the vision and managed the mechanics of Santa Fe Pro Musica for over 40 years.
 Originally from Los Alamos, NM, he had a successful career performing in orchestras and music festivals across the U.S. and Canada as a Grammy-nominated oboist, baroque oboist and English horn player.
 He has now decided to let others do the work so that he can spend more time riding the backroads of New Mexico on his BMW motorcycles.

-Marketing Manager
+Development Manager

 Gregg Koyle